Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

 ### Advanced

-Some users may whiz through content.
-Such users can be directed to learn about:
+Some partipants may whiz through content.
+Such partipants can be directed to learn about:

 - Brace expansion (and similar)
 - Traps and signals